NickAlvarez20/SecondHTMLProject/README.md

-One of the first projects I completed on Khan Academy when first learning how to code.
+Travel Webpage: Khan Academy Course Cirriculum

+Designed a travel webpage to learn the basics of HTML.